Classification: Alkylating Agent

 How to Take Lurbinectedin

 Lurbinectedin is given through intravenous (IV, into a vein) infusion.
 The dose depends on your body size.
 How often you receive this medication will be determined by your provider.
-You may be given medications to prevent nausea prior to your dose.
+You may be given medications to prevent nausea and other side effects prior to your dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, and St. John’s wort, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.